rumblefishdev/evm-debugger/packages/infra/README.md

 # Description

 AWS cloudformation templates for project resources.

 Lambda source code is managed by github actions.

-Resources configuration, IAM permissions etc. must be handled by manual operation - github is provided with minimal permissions.
+Resources configuration, IAM permissions etc. must be handled by manual operation - github is provided with minimal permissions and can not make that type of change.

 # Commands